 To make your salad, use only the crispest lettuce leaves.
 Wash and dry them carefully by hand, or wipe them down with damp kitchen towel.
 Keep small leaves whole; tear larger leaves into two or three pieces.

 Use a large bowl to make the salad, and make only one portion of salad at a time.
-Place in the leaves, some croutons, and four halved anchovy fillets, then grate in some cheese and add a spoonful or two of mayonnaise.
+Place in the leaves, some croutons, and three of the anchovy fillets, each torn into three, then grate in some cheese and add a spoonful or two of mayonnaise.

 With clean hands, gently fold everything together so that every leaf gets a coating of mayo and cheese.

-Transfer the salad to a serving plate, then wash your hands and grate some more cheese over the salad, and add a few more croutons for good measure.
+Transfer the salad to a serving plate, then wash your hands and grate a little more cheese over the salad, and add a few more croutons for good measure.
 Enjoy!

 Any questions?
 You can use the comments form at the bottom of the page.